 Police had arrested Gray, 25, for fleeing unprovoked in a high-crime area.
 He suffered a neck injury in a police wagon while shackled and handcuffed, and died a week later.

-Gray's death triggered rioting in Baltimore, a majority-black city of about 620,000 people.
+Gray's death triggered rioting and protests in Baltimore, a majority-black city of about 620,000 people.
 It fuelled a national debate on police tactics and stoked the rise of the Black Lives Matter movement.

 READ MORE: Last charges dropped against police in Freddie Gray case